RolindaW/cmake-tutorial/README.md

 - `$<BOOL:string>`: convert (cast) `string` to `0` or `1` (no error).

 Other: logical operators, primary comparison expressions, string transformations, list expressions, path expressions, configuration expressions, toolchain and language expressions, target-dependent expressions, export and install expressions, multi-level expression evaluation, escaped characters.

+## Build process

+Gathering and preparing the source code:
+- Retrieve necessary source code files (may be located in a version control or a local directory).
+- Preprocess the code (i.e. handle macros, conditional compilation, other language-specific features).

+Compiling the code:
+- Translate source code into machine-readable instructions (often in the form of object files).
+- May involve resolving dependencies on external libraries.

+Linking:
+- Link compiled object files together with necessary libraries to create an executable or library.
+- Resolve references between different parts of the code.

+Packaging and artifact creation:
+- Output a runable artifact.
+- May involve creating archives, installers or other formats for deployment.

+Testing and validation:
+- Run automated test to verify the software functions correctly.